CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 ![Name is required error](./images/5-3-validation-error.png)

-## Server Error
+### Server Error

 Our third edge case is when the web service call fails.
-We want to display a server error.
+We want to display a server error message.

 We'll want to check for the message in a few different places, so let's set it up as a constant in the uppermost `describe` block: